QuadnucYard/pavemat/docs/manual.typ

 #show: mantys(
   abstract: [
-    The pavemat is a versatile tool for creating styled matrices with custom paths, strokes, and fills.
+    Pavemat provides a simple function `pavemat` for creating styled matrices with customizable paths, strokes, and fills.
 It allows users to define how paths should be drawn through the matrix, apply different strokes to these paths, and fill specific cells with various colors.
-This function is particularly useful for visualizing complex data structures, mathematical matrices, and creating custom grid layouts.
+This can be used for visualizing data structures and matrices, and creating custom grid layouts.
   ],

   examples-scope: (scope: (pavemat: pavemat)),